Learn about the importance of this elite category of modifiers.

 2) The man has three large dogs.

-The first sentence is still perfectly clear: it leaves absolutely no doubt where I went last year (because there is only one Chartres Cathedral in the entire world!)
-By contrast, the second sentence leaves us in the dark.
-The natural question evoked by that sentence is “what man?
+The first sentence is still perfectly clear: it leaves absolutely no doubt where I went last year (because there is only one Chartres Cathedral in the entire world!).
+In contrast, the second sentence leaves us in the dark.
+The natural question evoked by that sentence is “What man?
 About whom are we talking?”
 There is something essential now missing from this second sentence.

-These two exemplify the different between an ordinary modifier and a “vital modifier.”
-A vital modifier is essential to establish the identity of the noun in question, and omitting it leaves a huge question unanswered.
-A non-vital, ordinary modifier may add interesting information, but it is not necessarily to establish the identity of the noun.
+These two exemplify the difference between an ordinary modifier and a “vital modifier.”
+A vital modifier is essential to establish the identity of the noun in question, and omitting it leaves an important question unanswered.
+A non-vital, ordinary modifier may add interesting information, but it is not necessary to establish the identity of the noun.

 Restriction

 The post on restrictive clauses already explored an aspect of this topic.
 A restrictive clause is always a vital modifier.
 A non-restrictive clause is always a non-vital modifier.
-That post also made another important distinction: non vital modifiers should be set off with commas from the rest of the sentence, but vital modifiers should not have commas.
-(Notice that #1 above has a comma, and #2 doesn’t).
+That post also made another important distinction: non-vital modifiers should be set off from the rest of the sentence with commas, but vital modifiers should not have commas (notice that #1 above has a comma, and #2 doesn’t).

 Exception to the Modifier Touch Rule!